AtsushiSakai/PythonRobotics/README.md

 # What is this?

-This is a Python code collection of robotics, especially autonomous navigation.
+This is a Python code collection of robotics algorithms, especially autonomous navigation.

 Feature: